davekinkead/thesis/chapters/03-questioning-the-jury-theory/lit-review.md

 @Kirstein, R. (2006).
 The Condorcet jury-theorem with two independent error-probabilities.
 Paper 20, German Working Papers in Law and Economics.

-> The Condorcet jury-theorem is derived from the implicit assump- tion that jury members may only commit one type of error.
-In binary decision situations however, two error types may occur, the probabil- ity of which is independent of each other.
+> The Condorcet jury-theorem is derived from the implicit assumption that jury members may only commit one type of error.
+In binary decision situations however, two error types may occur, the probability of which is independent of each other.
 Taking this into account leads to a generalization of the theorem.

 The argument: